frederic-perez/AmE-dictionary/data/dictionary.md

 __nival__ _adj_ Relating to, growing in or under, or living on snow cover: _nival fauna._
 __nix<sup>1</sup>__ _n_
 __nix<sup>2</sup>__ _v_ To cancel something, to stop something from happening.
-__no early birds__ _No early birds allowed because it just wouldn’t be fair to the other shoppers who waited until the opening time._ _If you have advertised "No Early birds" then do not allow any early birds to even browse through your sale before the open time._
+__no early birds__ _No early birds allowed because it just wouldn’t be fair to the other shoppers who waited until the opening time._ _If you have advertised “No Early birds” then do not allow any early birds to even browse through your sale before the open time._
 __no good deed goes unpunished__ _idiom_ :two: Due to the cruelty, ignorance, or selfishness of the world or others, one’s good deeds or good intentions will often result in more trouble than they are worth.
-An ironic and sardonic twist on the more standard moral that "no good deed goes unrewarded."
+An ironic and sardonic twist on the more standard moral that “no good deed goes unrewarded.”
 __no holds barred__ __1__ (in wrestling) With no restrictions on the kinds of holds that are used. __2__ Used to convey that no rules or restrictions apply in a conflict or dispute. _No-holds-barred military action._ :es: sin tabúes
 __no jive__
 __no offense__
 __no questions asked__
 __no spring chicken__ _idiom_ No longer young or youthful.
-(A "spring chicken" refers to a young chicken.)
+(A “spring chicken” refers to a young chicken.)
 __no strings attached__ _idiom_ :three: Free of conditions, limitations, obligations, etc. _The goodwill compensation comes with no strings attached._
 __no way around it__
-__no worries__ _idiom_ :four: No worries is an expression seen in Australian, British and New Zealand English meaning "do not worry about that", "that’s all right", or "sure thing".
+__no worries__ _idiom_ :four: No worries is an expression seen in Australian, British and New Zealand English meaning “do not worry about that”, “that’s all right”, or “sure thing.”
 It is similar to the American English _no problem._
 __no-brainer__ _idiom_ A very easy or obvious choice, decision, or solution.
 (So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
 __no-holds-barred__ _adj_ _informal_ :two::hammer: _This book takes a no-holds-barred approach to taking personal responsability._
 __no-no__ _n_ _informal_ :nine::m: (no-nos) Anything that is forbidden or not advisable, as because of being improper or unsafe. _Wives and children were a no-no in anyone’s books._ _What are the no-nos of API testing?_